 It is possible to adjust the hooks to custom fit your rack.
 You may want to do so to give more heel clearance for the panniers when you pedal, or to match the spacing of the struts on your rack.
-It's simple to do and the customization is infinite!
-Step 1:
+It’s simple to do and the customization options are infinite!

 Step 2: Slide the hook to the desired position (it can sometimes be done directly on the rack).

 There are 3 positions for the wire hook that will allow you to optimize rack fit and provide you with the best heel clearance.
 This option is not available and necessary on certain smaller models (GT-18, Bug etc.).
 The first sign that the wire hook needs to be relocated is that the panniers will be pulled back towards the center; when this happens simply relocate the wire hook to a different slot.
 The wire hook is free floating on the bungee cord, meaning it will slide either forward or back depending on your bike and rack.
 This is really great for adjustability.

 This is the most common setup.
 The widely spaced hooks offer lots of stability and are easy to hook on the rack.

 Sometimes we may need all the heel clearance we can get (bike with short chainstays, rack with a short platform, crankset with long arms or simply big shoes!).
 When necessary it’s possible to slide the panniers w-a-y back.
 Do not overdo it unless necessary as too much weight far back is hard on the rear wheel and can be felt in the bike handling.

 At the very base of the Arkel hook system is the aluminum track on which everything attaches.
 We designed our own extrusion with rigidity and strength in mind.
 The track has built-in channels to save weight, yet the design is not unlike steel I-Beams used in high-rise buildings.
 Finally the triangular shape of the channels maximizes torsion stiffness, all the while providing a nicely sloped entrance towards the hooks.